DreamVB/Simple-KeyPairDB/README.md

 # Simple-KeyPairDB
-A simple example of a eyPair Database
+A simple example of a KeyPair Database